1 Introduction

 1.1.1 Lack of training, resources, and standards

 In order to implement thoughtful and standardized data management practices, researchers need training.
 Yet there is a clear lack of data management training in higher education.
 In a survey of 274 psychology researchers, Borghi and Van Gulick (2021) found that only 33% of respondents learned data management from college-level coursework, while 64% learned from collaborators, and 52% learned from self-education.
 In their survey of 202 education researchers (principal investigators and co-principal investigators), Ceviren and Logan (2022) found that over 60% of respondents reported having no formal training in data management, yet across eight different data management practices, respondents were responsible for data management activities anywhere from 25% to 50% of the time.
 Similarly, in a survey of 150 graduate students in a school of education, when asked if they needed more training in research data management, the average overall score on a scale from 1 to 100 was 80, while the overall confidence in managing data score was only 40 (Zhou, Xu, and Kogut 2023).
-Furthermore, of the training that does exist, usually provided through university library systems, most material is either discipline agnostic or STEM focused, leaving a gap in training on how to apply skills to the field of education which has unique issues, particularly around working with human subjects data (Nichols Hess and Thielen 2017).
+Furthermore, of the training that does exist, usually provided through university library systems, most material is either discipline agnostic or STEM focused, leaving a gap in training on how to apply skills to the field of education which has unique issues, particularly around working with human subjects data (Thielen and Hess 2017).

 Without training, resources and formal support systems are the next best option for learning best practices.
 Within university systems, in addition to providing periodic training, research data librarians provide data management planning consultation for researchers and their teams.
 There is also a wealth of existing research data management resources written for broad audiences which I will reference in this book.
 However, while education researchers are starting to put out some excellent resources (Neild, Robinson, and Agufa 2022; T. Reynolds, Schatschneider, and Logan 2022), I still find there is a dearth of practical guides for researchers to refer to when building a data management workflow in the field of education, especially those working on large-scale longitudinal research grants where there are many moving pieces.
 Researchers are often collecting data in real-world environments, such as school systems, and keeping that data secure and reliable in a deliberate and orderly way can be overwhelming.

-Last, unfortunately, while other fields of research, such as psychology, appear to be banding together to develop standards around how to structure and document data (Kline 2018), the field of education has yet to develop shared rules for things such as data documentation or data formats.
+Last, unfortunately, while other fields of research, such as psychology, appear to be banding together to develop standards around how to structure and document data (Kline et al. 2018), the field of education has yet to develop shared rules for things such as data documentation or data formats.
 This lack of standards leads to inconsistencies in the quality and usability of data products across the field (Borghi and Van Gulick 2022).

 1.1.2 Consequences